 - Single mode LE Only the Low Energy.

-- Single mode BR/EDR Only the Basic Rate (BR)/Enhanced Data Rate (EDR) or "classic" Bluetooth[®].
+- Single mode BR/EDR Only the Basic Rate (BR)/Enhanced Data Rate (EDR) or "classic" Bluetooth®.

 - Dual mode Both the Low Energy and BR/EDR.

-6.1.2 Class of device
+Class of device 6.1.2

-The Class of Device parameters group is available in Single mode BR/EDR or Dual mode.
-It indicates the device type and includes the following parameters:
+The Class of Device group of parameters indicates the device type and is available in Single mode BR/EDR or Dual mode:

-- Service classes Defines the general categories of devices your application will be associated with. - Major Major device class.
-Defines the main device's function. - Minor 1 Minor device class.
-Extends the Major device class value. - Minor 2 Additional minor device class.
-Extends the Major device class value.
+- Service classes Defines the general categories of devices your application will be associated with. - Major Defines the main device's function. - Minor 1 Extends the Major device class value. - Minor 2 Extends the Major device class value.